UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 Its simple as that.
 Returns the program counter to 0, and restarts from the top.
 I never remember the syntax for this, so I always have to look it up.
 It's `resetFunction()`.

 Reserve this as a last resort.
-Infra will call it if SPI or the W5500 chip fails.
+Infra will call it if SPI bus, W5500 chip, or ethernet link fails.

 # 5. Implementing ROS interfaces